View of February 2014 construction at the Emory Proton Treatment Center

-The Emory Proton Therapy Center is a state-of-the-art cancer treatment center that will deliver proton therapy to the Atlanta region, the state of Georgia and surrounding states as well.
+The Emory Proton Therapy Center, Winship Cancer Institute, is a state-of-the-art cancer treatment center that will deliver proton therapy to the Atlanta region, the state of Georgia and surrounding states as well.
 This groundbreaking Center, funded by The Georgia Proton Treatment Center, LLC and operated by Emory Healthcare, will span more than 107,000 square feet and is expected to cost approximately $200+ million to complete.

-Once fully operational, the Emory Proton Therapy Center will have the capacity to treat approximately 2,200 patients annually with the potential to improve medical outcomes, reduce side effects, and promote the understanding of the use of advanced technologies in cancer therapy such as proton therapy.
+Once fully operational, the Emory Proton Therapy Center, Winship Cancer Institute, will have the capacity to treat approximately 2,200 patients annually with the potential to improve medical outcomes, reduce side effects, and promote the understanding of the use of advanced technologies in cancer therapy such as proton therapy.